Tropical Fish

 Raccoon Butterfly Fish

 The Raccoon Butterfly fish is one of the hardier of the butterfly species.
-In the wild it is primarily nocturnal, meaning that it is most active at night.
-Provide plenty of hiding places to help make your Raccoon Butterfly feel secure.
+In the wild this fish is primarily nocturnal, meaning that it is most active at night.
+Provide plenty of hiding places to help make your butterfly fish feel secure.

 Disease can be a problem with this fish.
 They seem to be especially prone to saltwater ich (cryptocaryon) and for this reason you should definitely quarantine this fish before introducing it to your main tank.
 They also need highly oxygenated water.
-Add some air stones along with a few powerheads for water movement to your tank.
+Add some power heads for water movement to your tank.

-The Raccoon is not as picky as some of the other butterfly fishes when it comes to food.
-They are primarily carnivores so try to give them live and frozen foods as much as possible.
-They may also go after some of your invertebrates and are not considered safe for reef tanks.
+They are primarily carnivores so try to give them live and the frozen foods mentioned previously as much as possible.
+They may also go after some of your saltwater invertebrates, might nip at corals and are not considered reef tank safe.

 Scientific Name : Chaetodon lunula